 - L1, L2 = 0.42mH

 Let’s also say you have some capacitors on hand that are below 6uF.
-By changing the crossover frequency slightly you can sometimes make use of parts you already have.
+By changing the crossover frequency slightly, you can sometimes use parts you already have.

 Obviously this won’t always work, and not all speakers are suited for it, but it’s a helpful strategy in some cases.
 Using a calculator, you can play around with values in seconds and see what works.